-John meets with CAE and works with them to develop an Academic Success Plan.
+John meets with CAE and works with them to develop an Academic Success Action Plan.
 He submits the plan to the Financial aid Office.
 The Financial Aid Office agrees that his plan, if followed, will help him raise his GPA and regain his financial aid eligibility.
 John's appeal is approved and he is eligible to receive financial aid for the fall semester on Financial Aid Probation.
 He does not register for J-term so the review will be done at the end of the fall semester.
 John works hard to follow his plan during the fall semester and is able to raise his cumulative GPA to 1.98 after the fall semester.
 He is removed from probation and warned that his cumulative GPA must be above 2.00 by the end of the spring semester to maintain his eligibility for financial aid.

 Please note: This policy pertains only to the requirements for continued eligibility for financial assistance.
-A separate review for academic standing is performed by the Registrar's office and Faculty Committee on Academic Progress, based on the policy located in the Academic Information section of the Luther College Catalog under "Academic Warning, Probation and Dismissal."
+A separate review for academic standing is performed by the Registrar's office and Academic Standing Board on Academic Progress, based on the policy located in the Academic Information section of the Luther College Catalog (https://catalog.luther.edu) under Resources, Policies & Procedures "Academic Warning, Probation and Dismissal."
 Questions concerning your academic standing should be referred to your academic advisor or the Registrar.